Event code of conduct

 Purpose

 Alaska Sea Grant has established this Code of Conduct (the “Code”) to serve as a guideline for the professional conduct of anyone attending or participating in an Alaska Sea Grant event, meeting or activity, as well as the consequences for unacceptable behavior.
-We expect all participants and organizers to follow this Code, respecting the rights of others so that everyone can fully participate.
+We expect all participants and organizers to follow this Code so that everyone can fully participate responsibly and with respect for the rights of others.
 Failure to abide by this Code is subject to response and sanctions, including refused admission, ejection, banishment, and other penalties consistent with this Code.

 Scope and applicability